 Old Bay Shrimp Boil

-When it comes to summer meals that are fun, flavorful, and feed a crowd, nothing beats a classic shrimp boil!
-This one-pot dish brings together juicy shrimp, baby potatoes, sweet corn, and smoky sausage for a meal that’s casual, yet festive, and perfect for outdoor gatherings or easy weeknights.
+When it comes to summer meals that are fun, flavorful, and feed a crowd, nothing beats a classic shrimp boil.
+This one-pot dish brings together juicy shrimp, baby potatoes, sweet corn, and smoky andouille sausage, all seasoned with Old Bay and finished with a quick lemon butter — and the whole thing comes together in about 40 minutes.
+It’s gluten-free, totally casual, and works just as well for a weeknight dinner as it does for a backyard party.

 Made with simple ingredients and plenty of Old Bay flavor, this easy shrimp boil recipe is a summer favorite.
 Serve with melted butter, a squeeze of fresh lemon juice, a cold beverage, and plenty of napkins!